Bruising Around Eye For No Reason | Clear Causes Explained

 The Role of Lifestyle Factors in Eye Bruising

-• Alcohol consumption: Chronic alcohol use impairs liver function affecting clotting factors.
+• Alcohol consumption: Heavy or chronic alcohol use can impair liver function, which affects clotting factors.

-• Lack of protective eyewear during activities: Increases risk of unnoticed minor injuries near eyes.
+• Lack of protective eyewear during activities: Increases the chance of unnoticed minor injuries near the eyes.

-Simple tweaks like improving diet rich in vitamins C and K, avoiding smoking, limiting alcohol intake, and protecting eyes during sports can reduce incidents of unexplained bruising.
+Simple tweaks like improving diet rich in essential nutrients, avoiding smoking, limiting alcohol intake, and protecting eyes during sports can reduce incidents of unexplained bruising.

 The Diagnostic Approach for Bruising Around Eye For No Reason

-If you notice sudden unexplained bruises near your eyes repeatedly or accompanied by other symptoms such as bleeding gums or prolonged bleeding from cuts, see a healthcare provider promptly.
+If you notice sudden unexplained bruises near your eyes repeatedly or accompanied by other symptoms such as bleeding gums, nosebleeds, or prolonged bleeding from cuts, see a healthcare provider promptly.

 A thorough evaluation includes:

-• Disease history review: Medication use (especially anticoagulants), previous bleeding episodes, family history of bleeding disorders.
+• Medical history review: Medication use (especially anticoagulants), previous bleeding episodes, and family history of bleeding disorders.

 • Blood tests: